The 5 Best Playground Equipment Pieces for Building Upper-Body Strength

 Pullups are a type of compound exercise, meaning they work multiple muscle groups.
 Pull-up bars are available in both adult and kid-size versions.
 The child-size version has a bar lower to the ground while the bar on the adult version is higher, making it more challenging to pull up.

 7. Cargo Net

 Climbing a cargo net is good for building upper body strength.
 Kids and adults need to lift their own body weight to get up the net.
 Getting to the top of the net without slipping through one of the openings also requires good hand-eye coordination.

 Whether you’re trying to reach a lifting goal, maintain physical fitness, or get your child more active, look no further than the playground.
 With everything from the monkey bars to park benches serving as useful pieces of fitness equipment, you can work plenty of different muscle groups and target your goals without heading to an expensive, crowded gym.
 Enjoy the great outdoors while toning muscles and staying in shape.

 Here at Little Tikes Commercial, we recognize the importance of physical fitness at all ages, which is why we’ve created several pieces of equipment specifically for kids and adults to exercise with.
 If you see one on a playground, give it a go or encourage your children to try!
 But remember, before engaging in exercises or beginning any exercise program, it is important to consult a physician about your current state of health and any problems that could arise during your selected form of exercise.

-If you develop playgrounds, take a look at our catalog to learn more about building an exercise area for adult workouts at your playgrounds.
+If you develop playgrounds, take a look at our catalog to find essential playground equipment for kids or to learn more about building an exercise area for adult workouts at your playgrounds.